When Complaints don't go away

 Decision

-It would be beyond the scope of this project to link it up with real-time data.
-The current dataset is comprehensive enough to demonstrate the use case for this dashboard.
+The current dataset is comprehensive enough to demonstrate the use case for this dashboard

 05 - What I Built